updated on 22 February 2022

 One of the best ways to benefit from networking is to ensure you are prepared.
 Take time at the start of the academic year to look ahead at what networking events are taking place around you, and pencil them all into a calendar so that you can give yourself time to get organised.
 If events need to be applied for, make sure to do so within deadlines.
 If tickets are to be purchased, again make sure to do so before places run out.

 Head to LCN's Events page to find opportunities that interest you!

 What to do before a networking event

-Prepare a small opening statement that you can make when introducing yourself.
-Something short and not overly formal will be best.
-For example, you could state your name, where you are studying and what aspirations you have for the future.
+Prepare a small opening statement that you can use when introducing yourself.
+Something short and snappy will be best.
+For example, you could state your name, where you are studying and what general aspirations you have for the future.

-Ensure you have created a polished, up-to-date LinkedIn profile.
+Ensure you have a polished, up-to-date LinkedIn profile.
 This is perhaps one of the most important ways to prepare for a networking event, as it can be used as an effective tool for connecting with those you meet afterwards.
 Your profile should be an accurate reflection of your professional and educational achievements so far.
-It will be useful to write a short statement about yourself, what you are aiming for and some of your interests.
-You can attach documents to your profile, so update your CV and add it to your profile as a formal record of your academic history and any experience you have.
+Your profile should include a short statement about yourself, what you are aiming for, and some of your interests.
+You can attach documents to your profile, so update your CV and add it to your profile as a formal record of your academic history and any experience you may have.
 Try to have a professional photo taken, or just get a friend or family member to take a photo of you against a white background in work attire to give your profile a professional feel.